 - You are offered a large payment or reward in exchange for allowing the use of your bank account--often depositing checks or transferring money.

 - You receive an unexpectedly large check, are promised a considerable salary for very little work, or are offered an extremely high salary compared to similar positions.

 - You are asked for personal information, such as your social security number, or asked to complete a background check before being considered for the position.

 - You are requested to send a photocopy of your ID (e.g., driver's license) to "verify identity."

 - The posting appears to come from a legitimate company or organization, but the contact's email address does not match the company's website domain (e.g., firstname.lastname@example.org rather than email@example.com).

-- The job posting doesn’t match the responsibilities of the job; rather it focuses on the amount of money you will make.
+- The job posting doesn't match the job's responsibilities; instead, it focuses on how much money you will make.

 - The position requires upfront fees.